 • An environmentally-friendly way to clean your roof.

 • Easy to use; just dilute Wet & Forget solution with water, spray, and you’re done!

 • A gentler way to clean.
 Wet & Forget has a pH value of 8, which is close to the neutral pH 7 value of water.

 • Wet & Forget contains no hazardous bleach or acidic chemicals so it won’t harm your roof’s shingles.

 • Wet & Forget cleans thoroughly so surfaces stay cleaner, longer.

 Gloeocapsa Magma – that ugly “black stuff” on roofs is here to stay.
-Keep your shingles, tiles and concrete surfaces clean and like new with Wet & Forget Outdoor.
+Keep your shingles, tiles, and concrete surfaces clean and like new with Wet & Forget Outdoor.

 Apply Wet & Forget Outdoor to your roof with a garden sprayer.
 Dilute 1 part Wet & Forget Outdoor to 5 parts water.

 This will ensure that the surface stays wet for an extended period while Wet & Forget Outdoor works on breaking down the growth.
-Be sure to saturate the area being cleaned.
+Be sure to saturate the area that is being cleaned.
 The product needs to soak through the growth and reach beneath the surface.

 After the stains have disappeared, use Wet & Forget Outdoor as a regular maintenance tool.
 Re-apply at the first sign of new algae growth to keep those ugly stains from coming back.